What do you want to do?

 - Never hear back.

 I’ve been through that process dozens of times.
 I never once got an interview.

 To show my love for the company’s mission and stand out from other applicants, I built tryboostedboards.com.
 On that site, I collected signups to demo my board and re-branded the Boosted board as something awesome, fun and practical.
 Luckily, when I launched on Product Hunt, I received 96 upvotes and 49 official signups in just a few days.

 Over the next four weeks, I demoed to over 300 people between my site, friends, strangers on the street and people at hackathons.
 I asked tens of people to tweet about their experience.
 I showcased their reviews on my site and drove lots of traffic to boostedboards.com.

 I often woke up at 6:30am just so I could meet people in the business district of SF (SoMa) at 8am to give them demos.
 I stayed out past 8pm to continue with demos to groups of startup tech workers.

 Every person I demoed to thought I worked for Boosted.
 Why would this guy take so much time out of his day to demo an electric skateboard?
 People thought I was crazy.
 But I was sharing a product that I cared about.
 I didn’t work at Boosted at the time, but I had a personal interest in their success.

 Eventually I interviewed with the Boosted cofounders.
 After my interview, I kept on demoing, updating my site with reviews and getting people to tweet after trying the board.
-I consistently updated Matt on my efforts.
+I consistently updated their CMO, Matt, on my efforts.